 Judith Langford

-Reader’s Theatre provides an opportunity for students to practice the skill of oration, vocal expression and public speaking as they read from classics, legends, fables and more.
-Students will dive into the art of storytelling, oral tradition and voice-over concepts.
-The class involves theatrical games/warm ups, echo voice exercises, engaging activities,
+Reader’s Theatre II, provides an opportunity for students to practice the skill of oration, vocal expression and public speaking as they read from classics, legends, fables, and more.
+Similar to Reader’s Theatre and Radio Theatre offered in previous years, students will dive into the art of storytelling, oral tradition and voice-over concepts.
+The class involves theatrical and improvisation games/warm ups, echo voice exercises, engaging activities, and breathing tips, as students use their unique voices to simply read aloud to narrate stories and portray characters.

-Monthly Class Fee: $65
+Monthly Class Fee: $70

 Scholar Level